-The main attractions of the Old Town of Prague include the Old Town Square and the Astronomic Clock on the Old Town Hall.
-A few other beautiful churches, hotels, and restaurants nestle around the main square of Old Prague.
+The main attractions of the historic heart of Prague include the Old Town Square and the Astronomic Clock on the Old Town Hall.
+A few other beautiful churches, hotels, and restaurants are nestled around the busy square of Old Prague.

 Once you leave the center, the streets get less crowded.
-At some point, they even let you enjoy a sensation of being lost.
-Yet there is not need to worry.
+At some point, you can even get lost in a maze of narrow alleys.
+But don’t worry.
 In a minute or two, you’ll get back to the hustle and bustle of one of the most incredible historic centers in Europe.

 Old Town Zurich

 If I have to choose one of my all-time favorite historic centers in Europe, Zurich will take the lead.
 This medieval city impresses the moment you lay your eyes on abundant bridges across the Limmat River.
-City’s narrow streets with cute shops and restaurants entice with their traditional vibe.
+City’s narrow streets with imposing stores and cozy restaurants entice with their traditional vibe.

-Gothic spires of famous churches tower over the other buildings, all of them about the same height.
-Swiss flags, integral parts of almost every structure in the Old Town of Zurich, sway in the wind.
+Gothic spires of famous churches tower over the other buildings, all about the same height.
+Swiss flags, an integral parts of almost every structure in the Old Town of Zurich, sway in the wind.
 It’s a sight to behold.
-I love everything about the Old Town of Zurich.
-My favorite part, though, is Lindenhof that opens the most beautiful views of the city.
+I love every detail about the historic center of Zurich.
+My favorite part, however, is Lindenhof that opens the most beautiful views of the city.

 Old Town Riga

 The center of Rome is the finest of all historic centers in Europe.
-Just like all roads used to lead to Rome, some of the major European historic treasures are found here.
+Just like all roads used to lead to Rome, some of the major European historic treasures are found this Italian city.
 From the Colosseum to Vatican, Roman Forum, Pantheon, and Spanish Steps, the center of Rome has everything to inspire and impress.

 Old Town Munich

 Stunning like it can only be in Germany, the Old Town of Munich is the epitome of incredible Gothic architectural style.
-The main attraction here is undoubtedly Marienplatz with its signature New Town Hall and Glockenspiel.
+The main attraction here is Marienplatz with its signature New Town Hall.

 The New Town Hall is the newest addition to the historic center of Munich.
-Nevertheless, it never fails to gather huge crowds of visitors wishing to see figurines shows in the Glockenspiel.
+Nevertheless, it never fails to gather huge crowds of visitors wishing to see figurines shows, performed in the Glockenspiel twice a day.

 Historic Center of Florence

-Honestly, you couldn’t expect less than that from the home of such architectural monuments as the Cathedral of Santa Maria del Fiore, the Basilica of Santa Croce, and the Church of Santa Maria Novella.
+You couldn’t expect anything less than that from the home of such architectural monuments as the Cathedral of Santa Maria del Fiore, the Basilica of Santa Croce, and the Church of Santa Maria Novella.

 Old Town Bratislava

-On the other hand, these flaws feel so natural and enjoyable as you take a walk down the streets of this historic center.
-You can’t get enough of its medieval charm and architecture presented by the Old Town Hall, St. Martin Cathedral, and Bratislava Castle.
+These flaws feel so natural and enjoyable as you take a walk down the cobblestone streets.
+You can’t get enough of the historic center’s medieval architecture presented by the Old Town Hall, St. Martin Cathedral, and Bratislava Castle.

-The capital of Ukraine is full of history no matter where you go.
-While some parts of the city tell you about the latest events in Ukrainian history, Old Kiev takes you back to its earliest days.
-Enter through the Golden Gates, the main entrance to the old city, to get access to some of the ancient churches and monasteries of Kiev.
+The capital of Ukraine is packed with history no matter where you go.
+While some parts of the city tell you about the latest events, Old Kiev takes you back to its earliest days.
+Enter through the Golden Gates, the main entrance to the old city, and explore some of Kiev’s ancient churches and monasteries.